vedph/cadmus-doc/migration/graph/graph.md

 - one for Brutus;
 - one for the sword used by Brutus to stab him.

-The murder is the event which at a specific point in time (March 15, 44 BC) links all these 3 entities together: it's like drawing a vertical line which crosses all these segments, connecting them at some point in history.
+The murder is the event which at a specific point in time (March 15, 44 BC) links all these 3 entities together: it's like drawing a vertical line which crosses all these parallel horizontal segments, connecting them at some point in history.

 Now, of course this event is something which is not _intrinsically_ part of the description of a _person_ like Caesar or Brutus; or of an object like a _sword_.
 It's an incidental event, which happens to bind these entities at some point in time and space.

 Should we have a database of persons, or of archaeological artefacts, we could not make the sword a property of the person object, or vice-versa.
 These are not features considered intrinsic to either a person or an object in general terms (unless we are specifically collecting cases of murder).
 Adding such an optional property just to make room for that information somewhere would pollute the model of each object.

 >Of course, in Cadmus you can still add a lot of links to internal or external resources.
 Where it makes sense, or even when your model needs a section linking to other data, you can freely add them.
 The graph is used when you are going to build a full network of relationships, far beyond a bunch of links from a resource to another one.

 So, where should we place things like events or other types of less or more incidental relationships among various objects?
 Clearly, outside each of these types.
 Given that Cadmus is designed also for emitting RDF-like modeled data, thus allowing users to publish for the semantic web, it's obvious that such relations can easily be represented as edges connecting the nodes of a graph.

+## Mapping

 To this end, Cadmus has an additional layer of abstraction where we can put any of the objects edited in it, together with their relations and any other external object, e.g. imported from some LOD ontologies.
 This is the **graph**.